Solar Panel Cost Guide in Colusa, CA (2024 Update)

 What is the average cost of installing solar panels in Colusa?

-The average cost of solar panels in Colusa is about $17,350 for a 5-kW system and $34,700 for a 10-kW system before the ITC, but the actual cost will depend on things like the kind of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Colusa is about $17,350 for a 5-kW system and $34,700 for a 10-kW system before the ITC, but the real cost will depend on certain factors like the type of solar panels you want, what size system you need and how much energy you consume.

 Can you sell solar power back to the grid in Colusa?